 Overall, it was an amazing experience that I will most certainly not forget.
 If you want to watch the show, you can find it here (don’t forget to turn on subtitles).

 Also, if you’re a K-pop fan and you’re planning on coming to Korea, you should check out Trazy and OneMoreTrip, where you can find some great experience programs and even K-pop concert tickets.
-And if you want to know more about how to buy concert tickets, check out this article.
+For Korea and K-pop related merch, check out my Korea design collection!
+And if you want to know more about how to buy concert tickets, have a look at this article.

 Till next time,